ivivanov/crypto-bot/README.md

 - Generate api keys with the minimal possible privileges.
 It is recommended to use sub account.
 - Create .env file
 - Execute `crypto-bot` from the directory of .env

-### TODOs
+## ADRs

+### 1. ClientOrderID format `[account]_[target_price]_[random]`
- - In case we hit market price (taker) when posting new order (trade_buy->create_sell could hit directly as market order)
-    - this will displace the initial buy order. buy@1 sell@1.1 but market has ask@1.2 => actual sell@1.2 =>  new buy@1.1 (wanted buy@1)
+In case we hit market price (taker) when posting new order (trade_buy->create_sell could hit directly as market order).
+This will displace the initial buy order.
+For exa buy@1 sell@1.1 but market has ask@1.2 => actual sell@1.2 =>  new buy@1.1 (wanted buy@1).
+For this reason I am adding more order metadata to the client order id.
-    - store data where should be the initial buy
-    - create sell order 0.0001 above the current bid (order book needed).
+- [todo] create sell order 0.0001 above the current bid (order book needed).
 This will increase profit by not paying taker fee + selling above the desired target

+## TODOs
+Easy picks:
+- add debug/verbose flag - check conn.go const verbose
-- add more trade data to clientOrderId - price, target profit, etc
+- add clientOrderId to the output
 - console output
     - add ClientOrderID
     - log remove date, add ms

-- consider that trade_buy->create_sell could hit directly as market order
+- cancel all cmd
+- get balance in prepare, remove balance flag, add min order check $10
+- dump on run start config - profit, etc ...

+Backlog:
+- fill partial below min order.
+If I have order for $10 and only $5 got filled PostCounterTrade would fail
+    - keep in memory [price]->[amount_filled] and when enough for min order open it
-- auto reconnect, increase retry time after each fail
+- auto ws reconnect
     - currently the app auto terminates when the connection is unhealthy.
 Running the app as a service could solve the problem too https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6
 - handle forced reconnection (https://www.bitstamp.net/websocket/v2/)
-- get balance in prepare, remove balance flag, add min order check $10
-- cancel all cmd
-- dump on run start config - profit, etc ...
 - progressive grid
     - Assume 50/50 usdt/usd
     - We have to historically calculate the 0 starting point.
 Exclude from the calculation sudden spikes (~accruing once a month)
-    - Better clientOrderId tagging
-        - [subacc]-[target_profit]-[nonce]
     - Bigger density around 0 and smaller profit
     - Orders which are getting more distant from 0 should have progressive profit
     - Make sheet representation of calculator